ywarezk/biorad-web-course/README.md

 - create a list component that displays all the tasks from the server
 - create a delete button in the list to delete a list item

+## Day 9

+#### Angular Routing

+Files in this lesson are located at the folder **angular-routing** topics we will cover:

+- Creating the RoutingModule
+- Navigating with routerLink, injecting Router
+- routerLinkActive & routerLinkActiveOptions
+- CanActivate
+- data & resolve
+- Matrix params and URL params

+#### Angular Directives

+Files in this lesson are located at the folder **angular-directives** We will cover the following topics:

+- @Directive
+- ElementRef
+- HostBinding
+- HostListener
+- Input